AdobeDocs/workfront.en/help/quicksilver/maestro/manage-record-views.md

 1. From the **Main Menu**, click **Maestro**.
     The workspace you last accessed opens by default.
 For information about creating workspaces, see [Create workspaces](../maestro/create-workspaces.md).
 1. Click a record type.
-For information about creating a record type, see [Create operational record types](../maestro/create-operational-record-types.md).
+For information about creating a record type, see [Create record types](../maestro/create-record-types.md).

     By default, all the records of the type selected display in the table view.